Congnguyenn/Emu_database_conversion/README.md

 3. seq2tax: a tab delimiter tabular format contains the header (similar to the fasta file) and a taxid

 ## Problems - solution:
-**Problem_03**: The error *"EOFError: Ran out of input"* when execute the ```emu build-database``` command appears to be a memory bug, potentially involving the library pandaralle.
+**Problem**: The error *"EOFError: Ran out of input"* when execute the ```emu build-database``` command appears to be a memory bug, potentially involving the library pandaralle.

 **Causes: This problem can be caused by 2 reasons
-  - Memory limitation: when running a big file
+  - Memory limitation: when running a big file.
   - Sequence: Because of some unknown reasons, some sequences can not be executed, therefore the small file (breaked from the original file) can not be execute too.

-**Solution_03**: To solve 2 mentioned problems, I performed:
+**Solution**: To solve 2 mentioned problems, I performed:
-  - Breaking file into smaller pieces
+  - Breaking file into smaller pieces.
   - Iterative approach: that means breaking file into different sizes (10000, 1000, 50, 2 lines in a file) and execute it in the different rounds.
 The final round only contains 2 lines (means one sequence), so the sequences which can not be run could be identified.
-This solution also alows to maximize the size of data and re-useable
+This solution also alows to maximize the size of data and re-useable.

 ## The meaning of files and folders in this repository:
-  - U16S.KTEST_format: Working directory
+  - U16S.KTEST_format: Working directory.
-  - U16S.KTEST_format.fa: your input fasta file
+  - U16S.KTEST_format.fa: your input fasta file.
-  - nodes.dmp and names.dmp: Downloaded from the above link
+  - nodes.dmp and names.dmp: Downloaded from the above link.
-  - after_round4.fa: Contains the sequences which can not be execute even individually
+  - after_round4.fa: Contains the sequences which can not be execute even individually.
-  - emu_converter.py: The python script to build the database
+  - emu_converter.py: The python script to build the database.
-  - emu_build_database.sh: The bash script contains the command to run the ```emu build-database```, above python script will call this bash script automatically
+  - emu_build_database.sh: The bash script contains the command to run the ```emu build-database```, above python script will call this bash script automatically.
   - RESULT_FASTA_corrected.fasta and RESULT_TAXONOMY_corrected.tsv: fasta and tsv files contain the sequence and taxonomy information, this is the expectated result.